imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

 When RL works, it’s *glorious*.
 It is simple, general, and follows the temporal dependencies of the real world!
 I can't wait to solve all of robotics with it! (me at the start of my PhD).
 The issue though is that this is a **very hard** equation to solve.

-Unlike supervised learning, RL must handle temporal dependencies and explore by sampling random actions, which often requires vast amounts of data.
-This is usually done by sampling random actions ${a_0, .., a_T}$, requiring large amounts of data.
+Unlike supervised learning, RL must handle temporal dependencies and explore by sampling random trajectories $$\{ a_0, .., a_T \}$$, which often requires vast amounts of data.
 You've probably seen walking robots powered by RL, such as this one:

 ![](https://media.licdn.com/dms/image/v2/D4E22AQHEFANFi7GXuQ/feedshare-shrink_2048_1536/feedshare-shrink_2048_1536/0/1719093619338?e=2147483647&v=beta&t=o4xCJRw-HpQhGCvYluGUzA8Hvpp_-Di8JwY7NdxeTy8)

-If you follow the origin work of this [1], you'll quickly realize that these RL models need the order of ~$10^9$ data samples to work!
-That is ~231 robot days of data!
-Much of that data is the robot failing or falling over, so real-world experiments become costly and risky.
-Hence, RL is typically restricted to simulation, which triggers questions of how to speed up sim, how to ensure it’s accurate, and how to do sim-to-real transfer.
+If you follow the origin work of this [1], you'll quickly realize that these RL models need the order of ~$10^10$ data samples to work!
+That is ~2314 robot days of data!
+Much of that data is the robot falling over, so real-world experiments become costly and risky.
+Hence, RL is typically restricted to simulation, which triggers questions of how to speed up sim, how to ensure it is accurate, and how to do sim-to-real transfer.
 None the less, a lot of amazing research has addressed many of these questions, and now we have pretty well performing robots!

 <div class="embed-responsive embed-responsive-16by9">